 30 Jun Using Kettlebells For Size And Strength.

-It’s revolutionary because it’s a very simple, bad ass training tool that offers many benefits.
+I say this because it’s such a simple training tool that offers the vast majority of people so many training benefits.

-After weight training for many years now, I definitely feel I have a sense for what works and what doesn’t.
+After weigth training for many years now, I definitely feel I have a sense for what works and what doesn’t.

 And, my hope is that more people will discover how to use kettlebells to accomplish the things they want.